-If you would’ve asked someone what to do just ten years ago, they might’ve told you to sit tight and hold back.
-Providing suggestions or constructive criticism to someone higher than you on the org chart wasn’t as widely accepted.
+If you would’ve asked someone what to do just ten years ago, they might’ve told you to hold back and sit tight.
+Providing suggestions or constructive criticism to someone at the management level wasn’t as widely accepted.

 Manager feedback seriously matters

-Feedback helps people build awareness and improve themselves, and guess what?
-Your manager is indeed a person.
+Feedback helps people build awareness and improve their performance, and guess what?
+Your boss is indeed a person.

 “Just as individual contributors need feedback, so do managers,” says Jamie McCollough, Head of Performance Development at Atlassian.
 “They need to know how they’re doing.
 Even if you’re someone with great awareness about your strengths and opportunities, having the perspective of others that you most impact is key to your growth and development.”

 Manager feedback works.
 One study of 252 managers over the course of five years found that managers who received regular feedback improved their skills.
-Even those managers who were originally rated poorly showed “significant improvements” over the five year period.
+Even those who were originally rated poorly showed “significant improvements” over the five-year period.